night-watch-project/sponge/README.md

 ### Core Features

-- Render and retrieve HTML of any client-side-rendered web pages
+- Render any client-side-rendered web pages
-- Scrape text content, attribute value or inner HTML of any elements with CSS selectors
+- Auto extract metadata and content of articles
-- Auto extract metadata
+- Extract text content, attribute value or inner HTML of any elements with CSS selectors
 - Support custom request headers such as user-agent, cookies,...
 - Support HTTP proxy _(SSR only for now)_